Drama group to premiere their short film at local cinema

-Members of integratedliving’s Woy Woy, Gosford and Gorokan drama groups have created and starred in a short film, Where The Lost Things Go.
-The film will premiere at a special screening on Monday 25 November at Avoca Cinema.
+Woy Woy, Gosford and Gorokan drama groups create and star in Where The Lost Things Go, with a special premiere on 25 November.

 The film, a comedy, written and directed by integratedliving’s Central Coast Activity Centre clients, has been a labour of love for all involved in its production.
 Working with a local drama therapist, clients have tapped into their creativity and built connections.